Remember that Department of the Interior study on the health impacts of mountain removal that was canceled last year for no apparent reason?

 It may not get many headlines but it still continues to do damage

 As explained by the New York Times:

 Last year, West Virginia officials asked the Obama administration to look into the health effects of mountaintop mining, a technique used to extract underlying coal. . . .

 The National Academies assembled a 12-member expert committee to assess “new . . .

 Okay, climate and weather are different but climate obviously has a long-range effect on the weather.
 During and after the flooding which consumed large parts of West Virginia last month, a number of sources explored the connection between climate change and the incredible amounts of rainfall that fell on a large percentage of our . . .

 From this morning's lead editorial in the Wheeling Intelligencer, "Celebrating West Virginia":

 For much of our history, the coal, oil and natural gas under our mountains and the timber clothing them served us well.

-The Intelligencer is rewriting our history -- most of West Virginia's history clearly demonstrates the . . .
+The Intelligencer is rewriting our history -- most of West Virginia's history . . .